-The Church trustees are responsible for ensuring that a risk management system is put in place to protect the charity from any harm that may be caused.
-A risk management system should reduce the likelihood of each risk occurring and minimise the impact of each risk where possible.
+The Church trustees will always take the responsibility for ensuring that a risk management system is put in place to protect the charity from any harm that may be caused.
+This risk management system reduces the likelihood of each risk occurring and minimise the impact of each risk where possible.